grafana/k8s-monitoring-helm/charts/k8s-monitoring/docs/ScrapeApplicationMetrics.md

 The [meta labels for pods](https://grafana.com/docs/agent/latest/flow/reference/components/discovery.kubernetes/#pod-role) will be slightly different, but the concept is the same.

-Here is an example that filters to a specific set of pods that starts with name "analysis", with the label "system.component=image":
+Here is an example that filters to a specific set of Pods that starts with name "analysis", with the label "system.component=image":

 ```river